barronh/pycno/README.md

 # pycno

 Python map overlay software to read CNO and CNOB files.
+This provides a light-weight interface to add overlays to `matplotlib` plots.
+For longitude/latitude plots, no additional prerequisites are required.
+For projections, see "projection support."
+This allows for pure python installation with supplemental support if desired.

 # status